kauboy26/transmogrifier/notes.md

 The assignment operation and creating variables together are screwing the stack up.
 A single assignment operation per statement is now being enforced.

+## Note 4
+When processing "if" statement bodies, variables may be created for that block, and may be destroyed later as we leave that block.
+In order to keep track of which variables were created and need to be destroyed in a certain block, the vars_this_block stack will be used.
+As each "end" is encountered, variables that were last created will be destroyed.
+The curr_scope_type is to keep track of the innermost scope we're in (are we in "if", "while", "def", "main", etc?).
+This is used to resolve what the keyword "end" needs to do, since its meaning changes depending on the scope type.
+For example, an "end" encountered when the scope type is an "if" statement means we need to delete some variables, but an "end" encountered when the scope type is "def" means we need to generate code to clean-up the stack and return to the caller.

 # Other issues

 * Tried to execute "a = (1 +;", instead of getting "not enough operands" or "missing paren" message, got the variable "a" is not defined.
 This is because the stack does not care about the actual positions of operands, and so in the popping process the "a" and "1" are popped to be added, but "a" obviously hasn't been defined yet.